Nantina/database-web-app/README.md

 - [Python](https://www.python.org/): Required for the backend server (`database-angular.py`).
 - [Flask](https://flask.palletsprojects.com/): The backend is built using Flask, a Python web framework.
 Install Flask by running `pip install Flask`.

+Also, the dump SQL file of the Database (`project`) should be existent in the PC where the app is running (the file is included in this repository `dbdump_team_33.sql`)

 ## Running the Web App